 Demonstrations without prior approval from the Chinese government are prohibited and protestors can be arrested.

 Xinjiang Uighur Autonomous Region (Xinjiang): We advise you to exercise a high degree of caution if travelling to Xinjiang.
 The security situation in this region is volatile due to heightened ethnic tensions.
-In the past, violent incidents have resulted in a large number of deaths and injuries in Urumqi, capital of Xinjiang and the city of Kashgar.
+In 2014 and 2015, violent incidents have resulted in deaths and injuries in Urumqi, capital of Xinjiang and the city of Kashgar.
 In 2014, incidents were reported in a number of cities and towns across Xinjiang, including in Urumqi and Kashgar.
-The government may impose restrictions on movement and communications in Kashgar and nearby areas with little warning.
+The government may impose restrictions on movement and communications in Kashgar and other parts of southern Xinjiang with little warning.
 You should avoid any protests or large gatherings.

-Tibet: We advise you to exercise a high degree of caution if travelling to the Tibet Autonomous Region.
+Tibet Autonomous Region (Tibet): We advise you to exercise a high degree of caution if travelling to Tibet.
 In the past, protests have turned violent resulting in deaths and injuries.
 Demonstrations and violence could occur with little warning.

 You should not attempt to travel to Tibet without permission from the Chinese authorities.
 Foreigners wishing to travel to Tibet must apply for a Tibet Entry Permit issued by the Tibet Tourism Bureau in Lhasa.
 For further information, see Local travel.